bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 They disclosed some of this information.
 They actually gather a lot of data from merchants or big nodes because there's plenty of stuff being done in that paper.
 It's not just like routing.
-It's not just using routing information to try to disclose stuff or probing, which My main part was probing, right?
+It's not just using routing information to try to disclose stuff or probing, which my main part was probing, right?
-But there was also analysis on invoice data or on chain data to see if, like, you could use the chain addresses, or you could build, like, a Peel chain of public channels and private channels to link a private channel to a public channel, or to know something that looks like a channel, maybe an actual channel.
+But there was also analysis on invoice data or on chain data to see if, like, you could use the chain addresses, or you could build, like, a peel chain of public channels and private channels to link a private channel to a public channel, or to know something that looks like a channel, maybe an actual channel.
 So again, it was called empirical analysis on privacy in the Lightning Network.
 It was not just about probing.
-But They did most of the disclosure instead of me.
+But they did most of the disclosure instead of me.

 Speaker 1: 00:12:47

-And just for our listeners, so that they have a better understanding, there's sort of the balanced discovery piece, which is, if you're interested in that, you should listen to Sergei's episode because we talk about it in a fair bit of detail.
+And just for our listeners, so that they have a better understanding, there's sort of the balanced discovery piece, which is, if you're interested in that, you should listen to Sergey's episode because we talk about it in a fair bit of detail.
 There's payment discovery and there's path discovery.
 So of those three, have you kept up with what's fixed, what's not fixed, like what's the state of things?
 What's your general attitude towards where lightning is compared to when you looked at it more deeply?